-Common Carrier Strikes and "Known Perils"
+Common Carrier Strikes & Travel Insurance

-Last updated on 09/07/2016
+Last updated on 03/28/2023

-If you follow the news at all, you're probably aware that any possible strike in any industry is generally publicized days or even weeks before it actually occurs.
+If you follow the news at all, you're probably aware that many possible strikes in any industry are publicized days, or even weeks, before it actually occurs.
 Once that happens, the strike is no longer considered an "unforeseen event," but rather a "known peril."
-Even if you're unaware that your carrier has declared the possibility of strike when you purchase your travel insurance, the fact is that the travel insurance company is fully aware, and they are no longer going to be extending benefits to customers who purchase after that announcement has been made.
+Even if you're unaware that your carrier has declared the possibility of a strike when you purchase your travel insurance, the fact is that the travel insurance company is fully aware, and they are no longer going to be extending benefits to customers who purchase after that announcement has been made.

 The best thing to do, given these parameters, is twofold: First, make sure to purchase your travel insurance policy as soon as possible after making your initial trip payment.
 Doing so will often provide the most benefits and coverage options.
 Secondly, be mindful of any news surrounding potential travel suppliers before you secure your booking.
 If you book your travel with a carrier who has not announced any imminent strikes and immediately follow up by purchasing a suitable comprehensive travel insurance policy, you should be protected from any labor dispute that may come up thereafter.